 ENTRY DEADLINE: The New Rag Contest is strictly limited to a total of ten (10) competitors.
 Walk-on entries will be allowed provided there are fewer than 10 advance entries.

 ENTRY SUBMISSION: Questions about the rules or repertoire selections?
-Contact the Contest Coordinator Faye Ballard.
+Contact the New Rag Contest Coordinator William McNally.
 On line entries will be instantly processed and assure registration.
 Mailed entries are subject to delays, and no entry will be considered official until the appropriate fee is received, with checks made out to the University of Mississippi – May Piano Contest.
 Mailed entries should be sent to World Championship Old-Time Piano Playing Contest, University of Mississippi Dept. of Music, PO Box 1848, University, MS 38677-1848.